Skiing Bend Oregon is accessible, rewarding, and memorable. Each winter, thousands of people love snowboarding and skiing near Bend Oregon.

 Abby enjoying a sunny day on Mount Bachelor.

-Mt.
+Beyond the slopes, Mt.
 Bachelor Ski Resort also offers a variety of amenities including multiple dining options, rental equipment, snowshoe tours, Nordic trails, and lessons.

 Mt.
 Bachelor is the largest ski resort near Bend (which means it’s also the most popular and most expensive).